pieterb/rackful/RACKFUL.md

     Hello world!

-Now, we'd like to change the state of the resource, but only if it's still in the state we last saw, to avoid the "lost update problem".
+Now, we’d like to change the state of the resource, but only if it’s still in the state we last saw, to avoid the “lost update problem”.
 To do that, we produce an `If-Match:` header, with the entity tag of our last version:

     PUT / HTTP/1.1